 The Asus ROG Zephyrus G15 is easily one of the best gaming laptops you can buy right now.
-The laptop offers amazing performance from its AMD Ryzen 9 5900HS processor and Nvidia GeForce RTX 3080 GPU.
-It even boasts a similarly long-lasting battery life, a clicky keyboard, a 15.6-inch, 1440p display, and a set of powerful speakers wrapped up in an even more elegant Moonlight White design.
+The laptop offers amazing performance from its AMD Ryzen 9 6900HS processor, though varied performance from its Nvidia GeForce RTX 3070 Ti GPU.
+It boasts a similarly long-lasting battery life, a clicky keyboard, a 15.6-inch, 1440p display, and a set of powerful speakers wrapped up in an even more elegant Moonlight White design.

-The Zephyrus G15 boasts a 15.6-inch, 2560 x 1440-pixel panel with a 165Hz refresh rate, making it sharper and smoother than its 14-inch counterpart.
-It comes in at the top of the food chain with an RTX 3080 GPU (with an 80-watt TDP) with 8GB of VRAM.
-This monster shrugged off our benchmarks and tore through the competition.
+The Zephyrus G15 boasts a 15.6-inch, 2560 x 1440-pixel panel with a 240Hz refresh rate, making it sharper and smoother than its 14-inch counterpart.
+If you're looking for a reliable gaming laptop, the the Zephyrus G15 is right up your alley.

 See our full Asus ROG Zephyrus G15 review